 - Chlamydia trachomatis (clamidia).

-	In general, fluoroquinolones are well tolerated, and most side effects are mild to moderate.
+Fluoroquinolones are well tolerated, and most side effects are mild to moderate.
 Sometimes serious side effects occur.
-Common side effects include gastrointestinal effects such as

-	nausea, vomiting, and diarrhea, as well as headache and insomnia.
+Common side effects include gastrointestinal effects such as nausea, vomiting, diarrhea, headache, and insomnia.

-	The overall rate of adverse events in patients treated with fluoroquinolones is roughly similar to

-	that seen in patients treated with other classes of antibiotics.
-A study by the US Centers for
+The overall rate of adverse events in patients treated with fluoroquinolones is roughly similar to that of patients treated with other classes of antibiotics—a study by the US Centers for Disease Control.

-	Disease Control.

-	It found that patients treated with fluoroquinolones experienced adverse events serious enough to

-	lead to an emergency department visit more often than those treated with cephalosporins or

-	macrolides, but less frequently than those treated with penicillins, clindamycin, sulfonamides, or
+It found that patients treated with fluoroquinolones experienced adverse events severe enough to lead to an emergency department visit more often than those treated with cephalosporins or macrolides but less frequently than those treated with penicillin clindamycin, sulfonamides, or vancomycin.

-	vancomycin.

-	Post-marketing surveillance has revealed a variety of relatively rare but serious adverse effects

-	that are associated with all members of the fluoroquinolone antibacterial class.
+Post-marketing surveillance has revealed various relatively rare but serious adverse effects associated with all fluoroquinolone antibacterial class members.

-	Among these, tendon problems and exacerbation of the symptoms of the neurological disorder

-	myasthenia gravis are the subject of “black box” warnings in the United States.
+Among these, tendon problems and worsening the symptoms of the neurological disorder myasthenia gravis are the subject of “black box” warnings in the United States.

-	The most severe form of tendonopathy associated with the administration of fluoroquinolones is

-	tendon rupture, which in the vast majority of cases affects the Achilles tendon.
+The most severe form of tendinopathy associated with the administration of fluoroquinolones is tendon rupture, which affects the Achilles tendon in most cases.

-	Younger people generally make a good recovery, but permanent disability is possible and more likely

-	in older patients.
+Younger people generally make a good recovery, but permanent disability is possible and more likely in older patients.

 The overall frequency of fluoroquinolone-associated Achilles tendon rupture in patients treated with ciprofloxacin or levofloxacin has been estimated at 17 per 100,000 treatments.